Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

 re-enable access controls once it is fixed.
 If administrators know which ACI item is causing them to be locked out, the latter option may preferrable.

+One way you can "delete" an ACI item is by changing the `active` column in the `ACIItem` table in the database to `FALSE` for that ACI item.

 ### Disabling Access Controls

 The easiest way to do this with minimal loss of data is to delete the